cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ### XofTurboShake128 {#xof-turboshake128}

-This section describes XofTurboShake128, an XOF based on the TurboSHAKE128
-{{!TurboSHAKE=I-D.draft-irtf-cfrg-kangarootwelve}}.
-This XOF is RECOMMENDED for all use cases within VDAFs.
-The length of the domain separation string `dst` passed to XofTurboShake128 MUST NOT exceed 65535 bytes.
+This section describes XofTurboShake128, an XOF based on the TurboSHAKE128 function specified in {{!TurboSHAKE=I-D.draft-irtf-cfrg-kangarootwelve}}.
+This XOF is RECOMMENDED for all use cases for DAFs and VDAFs.

 > TODO Update the {{!TurboSHAKE}} reference to point to the RFC instead of the
 > draft.

+Pre-conditions:

+* The default seed length is `32`.
+The seed MAY have a different length, but MUST not exceed 255.
+Otherwise initialization will raise an exception.

+* The length of the domain separation string `dst` passed to XofTurboShake128 MUST NOT exceed 65535 bytes.
+Otherwise initialization will raise an exception.

 ~~~ python
 class XofTurboShake128(Xof):